Originally published: 20th July 2018.

 ./esptool.py --chip esp32 --port /dev/tty.SLAB_USBtoUART --baud 921600 write_flash --flash_mode dio --flash_freq 40m --flash_size detect 0x1000 bootloader.bin 0x8000 partitions.bin 0x10000 odroid-go-firmware.bin

-After a successful flash and auto-reset, remove the SD card from the ODroid and put it in your Mac.
+After a successful flash and auto-reset, power off the ODroid Go, remove the SD card and put it in your Mac.

-Copy the latest firmware.bin (downloaded from: https://github.com/OtherCrashOverride/go-play/releases) to the root of your SD card.
+Copy the latest Go Play firmware.bin (downloaded from: https://github.com/OtherCrashOverride/go-play/releases) to the odriod/firmware/ folder of your SD card.

 Once restarted, put the SD card in to your Mac again, and if you haven’t already done so, put the Skeleton Files on the card, and then create the following folders: